| | | |

 4. |

-If you say you love yourself
+If you say you love others

 You’re confusing self-indulgence with love and are using spirituality